otavio-hbf/otavio-hbf/README.md

 Hey there!👋
-I am a Computer Engineering Student 👨‍💻 at the Federal University of Pernambuco (Brazil), experimenting with/learning about all kinds of technologies in hope to find my way in the field.
+I am a Computer Engineering Student 👨‍💻 at the Federal University of Pernambuco (Brazil), experimenting with/learning about all kinds of technologies.

-I am currently studying 📚 :
+I am currently interested in 👀: Data Science 📊🔍
--Python for Data Science 📊